-Currently there is no negotation or arbitration between multiple
+Currently there is no negotiation or arbitration between

-mcm clients.
-While it is possible to use the
+multiple mcm clients.
+While it is possible to

-careful always to allow a command issued in one
+always to allow a reconfiguration command issued in one

 mcm client session to finish executing before

 issuing a new command in a different client session.
-This is
+The same